matplotlib/matplotlib/INSTALL.rst

 to be instantly propagated to your library code without reinstalling (though you will have to restart your python process / kernel): ::

-  pip install -e .
+  python -m pip install -e .

 If you're not developing, it can be installed from the source directory with a simple ::

-  pip install .
+  python -m pip install .

 To run the tests you will need to install some additional dependencies: ::

-  pip install -r requirements/dev/dev.txt
+  python -m pip install -r requirements/dev/dev.txt

 .. warning ::